AgentSpyname/startrek-blinkgame/README.md

 You will first have to hook up a basic circut to your GPIO pins(the pins on the top left of the board).
 You will need some basic electric components.
 If this is your first time the GPIO pins, you need to purchase a breadboard, led lights, resistors and breadboarding jumper wire.
 These are relativley cheap from [Adafruit](www.adafruit.com) so make sure to grab those before starting.
-If you are using the model A+ or B+ follow [this diagram](link) to find a diagram and more instrcutions on how to hook it up to the breadboard.
+If you are using the model A+ or B+ follow this diagram(coming soon) to find a diagram and more instrcutions on how to hook it up to the breadboard.
 Plug in a speaker to the audio jack.
 Then  run `sudo apt-get upgrade` and `sudo apt-get update` in terminal on your Raspberry Pi.
 Then run `git clone link` and `cd startrek-blinkgame`.
 Then `sudo python blinkgame.py`.
 If everything works you should be able to play the game, and the lights will light and sounds will play.

 Try looking up the commands used in the script and modifying it.